caarlosdamian/caarlosdamian-hooks/README.md

 - **useToggle**: Effortlessly manage boolean state with a toggle function.
 - **useForm**: Simplifies form handling in React applications, providing an easy way to manage form state and handle input changes.
 - **useRefState**: A hook for maintaining a mutable reference which does not trigger re-renders.
 Ideal for tracking values without affecting the component's output.
+- **useLocaleStorage**: A hook designed for managing state in React components while persisting the state data to the browser's local storage.
+This hook is particularly useful for scenarios where you need to maintain state across page reloads or component unmounts.

 ### Install